sugpon/DreamApplication-TaskManager-Suganya-P/README.md

 Offline Functionality: Tasks can be managed even without an internet connection.

-Technologies Used

-JavaScript
+Technologies Used: JavaScript

-HTML & CSS

-How It Works
+How It Works:

 Add a Task: Enter a task name, set priority, and select a category.